Guide

 except Exception:

-# Step 6: Log email engagements
+# Log email engagements with Contact associations

 engagement_count = 0

-sender = msg.get("from", [{}])[0]
+sender = (msg.get("from") or [{}])[0]

-contact_id = contact_id_map.get(email_addr)
+contact_id = contact_id_map.get(addr)

 if not contact_id: